nimakam/universal-identity-site/roadmap.md

 ## 🌱 Seed

 In this stage the organization begins to work with independent private businesses and serve actual end-customers (consumers and early adopters) with specific end-to-end use cases.
-This next stage estimated to last 9-18 months.
+This stage is estimated to last 9-18 months.

 <!-- ### UID protocol V0.1.0